gypsydave5/gypsydave5.github.io/_drafts/even-more-memoization-in-js.md

 but the function we're returning.
 Now that's what I call private.

-The function we give back, well we don't know how many arguments it's going to be given so why bind them to any variables.
+The function we give back, well we don't know how many arguments it's going to be given so why bind them to any variables?
 Which is a long winded way of saying we'll leave its arguments empty.
-Any arguments we do get we'll instantly turn into an array by the funky `Array.prototype.slice.call(arguments)` dance.
+Any arguments we do get we'll instantly turn into an array by using the funky `Array.prototype.slice.call(arguments)` dance.
 And that array we can `stringify()` neatly on the next line.

 Then we do much the same as we have been above, only instead of giving `x + 1` to as the value of `_memo[jsonX]`, we set `memo[jsonArgs]` to the result of